intel-analytics/ipex-llm/docs/docs/APIGuide/PipelineAPI/nnframes.md

    Takes model and featureSize(Array of Int). `NNModel` will extract the data from feature column (only Scalar, Array[_] or Vector data type are supported) and convert each feature to Tensor according to the specified Tensor size.
+User can also set featureSize as Array[Array[Int]] for multi-inputs model.

 **3.** `NNModel(model, featurePreprocessing: Preprocessing[F, Tensor[T]])`